Osezno-byte/AI-Ready-Homelab/CONTRIBUTING.md

 # Contributing to AI-Ready Homelab

-Thank you for your interest in contributing!
+Thank you for your interest in contributing.
 This framework is built by the community, for the community.

 ---

-## 🎯 Ways to Contribute
+## Ways to Contribute

 ### 1. Share Your Implementation

-**We want to hear your story!**

 If you're using this framework:
-* Open a Discussion and share your setup
+* Open a Discussion and describe your setup
 * Document what worked well and what didn't
 * Share metrics and results
 * Help others by answering questions

+Real-world usage reports are valuable feedback.

 ### 2. Improve Documentation

-**Documentation is critical**
+Documentation is critical to this project.

 Ways to help:
 * Fix typos or unclear instructions